New Historical Fields of Study

 JSC as a Critic of Modernism

 JSC has been for many years been a trenchant critic of the second- and third-rate buildings resulting from the widespread adoption of the Modern Movement, something he regards as a cult with an impoverished vocabulary (see, e.g., his review-articles in Journal of Urban Design and other journals cited in the Lists of his Publications).
 Deeply concerned about the environmental and visual impoverishment of British towns and cities since the Second World War, he is particularly scathing towards the profound lack of interest, understanding, and respect towards the endeavours of our forebears which the Modernist enterprise has engendered.
-Many readers, however, have come to appreciate architectural history afresh through JSC’s writings: his ideas have been an inspiration to some, and a warning to others that Modernist pretensions pave the road to Dystopia.
+Many have come to appreciate architectural history afresh through JSC’s writings: his ideas have been an inspiration to some, and a warning to others that Modernist pretensions pave the road to Dystopia.
 He believes there is considerable scope for defending our built environment by careful analysis and refutation of arguments employed by apologists of Modernism to foster their cause, the results of which are there for all to see.
 His Making Dystopia: The Strange Rise and Survival of Architectural Barbarism (2018) encapsulates 63 years of thinking about and researching this phenomenon.

 Supervision of Young Scholars